Advanced transplant surgery in Largo

 Life-saving care with compassion

-Transplant & Hepatobiliary Surgical Specialists at Largo is now HCA Florida Transplant Specialists and our practice provides state-of-the-art, life-saving surgical treatment for patients suffering from kidney disease, liver disease and pancreatic cancer.
+At HCA Florida Transplant Specialists, we provide state-of-the-art, life-saving surgical treatment for patients suffering from kidney disease, liver disease and pancreatic cancer.

-Our highly skilled and experienced physicians, Dr. Amy Lu and Dr. Layal Abdel Rahman, specialize in performing kidney and liver transplants and hepatobiliary pancreatic surgery.
+Our highly skilled and experienced physicians specializes in performing kidney and liver transplants and hepatobiliary pancreatic surgery.

 Conditions we treat